Annotation software

 Image annotation

 For horizontally facing wide-field imagery, we recommend annotating 20 random points assigned to the lower 50% of each image.
 We provide example annotation and quality control workflows (globalarchivemanual.github.io/CheckEM/).
 A simulation study of point annotation of downward-facing imagery found that 20 points would provide an adequate estimate of variance in benthic assemblage composition whereas 80 points would provide a highly consistent estimate (Dumas et al. 2009).
-Similarly, for the horizontal-facing images collected by the BOSS, we explored the implication of annotating one field of view, using 20 points, to up to four fields of view, a total of 80 points, across multiple independent tropical, subtropical, and temperate locations (Supporting Information 5, code publicly available at github.com/UWA-Marine-Ecology-Group-projects/paper-boss-habitat/).
-We found generally more precise estimates of habitat composition using 40 to 80 points, annotating two to four fields of view, justifying our recommendation to annotate the combined field of view (~270o) of the four cameras, to characterise benthic composition (Supporting Information 5).
+Similarly, for the horizontal-facing images collected by the BOSS, we explored the implication of annotating one field of view, using 20 points, to up to four fields of view, a total of 80 points, across multiple independent tropical, subtropical, and temperate locations (Effect of increasing number of fields of view on habitat observations and cost of data collection, code publicly available at github.com/UWA-Marine-Ecology-Group-projects/paper-boss-habitat/).
+We found generally more precise estimates of habitat composition using 40 to 80 points, annotating two to four fields of view, justifying our recommendation to annotate the combined field of view (~270o) of the four cameras, to characterise benthic composition (See Effect of increasing number of fields of view on habitat observations and cost of data collection).